Text alternatives for images

 3. Graphics or photographs with text elements

-For a graphic containing text like the one below, you must make sure you include all that text and convey the message of the image.
+If you are using images of text like the one below, you must make sure you have a text alternative including all that text as well as conveying the message of the image.
+For example:

 Imperial Lates presents, Greenovate.
 Explore a vision for a more sustainable future with a showcase of the green tech of tomorrow at our first Imperial Lates of the year